Magazine

 A black walnut tree in the Park

 It will mean a lot to the Harlem community.
 It will bring a lot of people together.
 People who visit the Park from near and far will get to meet and interact with people in the community.
 The major theme of this project is connectivity.
-By opening the Harlem Meer Center, the Central Park Conservancy is [forming a reconnection—both with] the landscape [and] with the[ir Park] neighbors.
+By opening the Davis Center, the Central Park Conservancy is [forming a reconnection—both with] the landscape [and] with the[ir Park] neighbors.

 I want people to continue coming: to commune here at the Meer, to meet new people, and have the wonderful experience of being in Central Park.